LGUG2Z/komorebi/README.md

 # optionally, if you want a different colour for stacks of windows
 komorebic.exe active-window-border-colour [R G B] --window-kind stack

+# optionally, if you want a different colour for windows in monocle mode
+komorebic.exe active-window-border-colour [R G B] --window-kind monocle
 ```

 It is important to note that the active window border will only apply to windows managed by `komorebi`.